- What if we have students who graduate before the program becomes accredited?

 - Can we endorse students from CMHC programs for other licenses?

-- Can undergraduate courses count in the gradaute degree?
+- Can undergraduate courses count in the graduate degree?

 - Can we offer a degree program with multiple specialties?